CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.1 crypto concept.md

 #### CON.1.A12 Secure role sharing when using crypto modules [IT operation] (CI)

 When configuring a crypto module, user roles SHOULD be specified.
-It should be verified with access control and authentication mechanisms, whether an employee is allowed to actually use the requested service.
+It should be verified with access control and authentication mechanisms, whether an employee may actually use the service requested.
 The crypto module SHOULD be configured so that the authentication information must be reentered every time the reel changes or inactivity occurs after a certain period of time.

 #### CON.1.A13 OS Security Requirements When Using Crypto Modules (CI)